Angel-Ponce/analizador-lexico/README.md

 | `Origin.txt` | Test your lexical analyzer with some example of your programming language |
 | `Tokens.txt` | Words reserved by your programming language |

-Note: In the file `Tokens.txt` must be the combination of the files `accessmodifiers.txt` and  `datatypes.txt`
+Note: In the file `Tokens.txt` must be the combination of the files `accessmodifiers.txt` , `datatypes.txt` and the other words reserved

 # Authors
 [Angel Ponce](https://github.com/Angel-Ponce)